Notifications

 Overview

-International education is a broad term for initiatives that promote an understanding of the connections and differences between the world’s people.
+International education is a term for initiatives that promote an understanding of the connections and differences between the world’s people.
 Alberta’s K to 12 education system helps students:

 • work with others of diverse cultural origins